Forms

 </ul>

-Note that the uploaded files will be saved on the UPLOAD_FOLDER folder with their name hashed.
+The uploaded files (the thing images) are saved on the UPLOAD_FOLDER folder with their name hashed.
 Other details on the upload fields can be found on Field constructor paragraph, including a way to save the files inside the database itself.

 Widgets